artefactual/atom-docs/user-manual/administer/manage-jobs.rst

 ..
 SEEALSO::

-   The Administrator's manual has an installation page for setting up `Gearman <http://gearman.org>`__ and asynchronous job support in AtoM.
-The page also includes some examples of how to manage workers and jobs from the command-line - see: :ref:`installation-gearman-job-worker`.
+   The Administrator's manual includes installation instructions for setting up `Gearman <http://gearman.org>`__ and asynchronous job support in AtoM.
+A separate page also includes some examples of how to manage workers and jobs from the command-line.
+For more information, see:

+   * Installation: :ref:`installation-ubuntu-serve-workers`.
+   * :ref:`maintenance-asynchronous-jobs`

 .. _job-details: